-Responsible and Inclusive Employer
+Responsible and

-- Committing to Diversity to promote inclusion and diversity. - Signing the commitment with UN Women to empower women.
+Inclusive Employer

-- Satisfaction and work environment assessment. - Promoting workplace equality with equal pay. - Supporting disabled employees to facilitate their integration with the rest of the personnel. - Admitting sixty-six youths to their first work experience in the frame of the Government of Córdoba's Plan Primer Paso (First Step Plan). - Training 147 employees in middle management positions in leadership with the Leadership Development Program. - Supporting initiatives to raise awareness about breast cancer. - Extending its employees' maternity leave an additional month to stimulate the mother-child bond: 157 employees enjoyed this new benefit.
+- Signing the commitment with UN Women to empower women. - Satisfaction and work environment assessment. - Promoting workplace equality with equal pay. - Supporting disabled employees to facilitate their integration with the rest of the personnel. - Admitting sixty-six youths to their first work experience in the frame of the Government of Córdoba's Plan Primer Paso (First Step Plan). - Training 147 employees in middle management positions in leadership with the Leadership Development Program. - Supporting initiatives to raise awareness about breast cancer. - Extending its employees' maternity leave an additional month to stimulate the mother-child bond: 157 employees enjoyed this new benefit.